berceanu/hpc-europa3-application/index.md

 ### 3.1.
 List of specific objectives and approximate timeline

-On *week 1*, I will get better aquinted with the research activities and personnel at SPARC LAB, sort out any unforseen logistic problems and proceed to install the `fbpic` and `PIConGPU` particle-in-cell codes on the cluster provided by hpc-Europa and perform preliminary test runs, comparing results to
+On *week 1*, I will get better acquainted with the research activities and personnel at SPARC LAB, sort out any unforseen logistic problems and proceed to install the `fbpic` and `PIConGPU` particle-in-cell codes on the cluster provided by hpc-Europa and perform preliminary test runs, comparing results to